Equi-integrable approximation of Sobolev mappings between manifolds: First-order Sobolev mappings

-For the locally strongly connected simplicial complexes see \citelist{\cite{Mohar_1988}*{\S 2}\cite{Izmestiev_Joswig_2003}}; this condition can be rephrased by saying that the difference between the \(p\)-dimensional faces containing \(\sigma\) and the \(\brk{p - 2}\)-dimensional ones is connected; it is automatically satisfied when \(p = 1\).
+For locally strongly connected simplicial complexes see \citelist{\cite{Mohar_1988}*{\S 2}\cite{Izmestiev_Joswig_2003}}; this condition can be rephrased by saying that the union of the relative interiors of the \(p\)-dimensional faces containing \(\sigma\) and of the relative interiors of \(\brk{p-1}\)-dimensional faces containing \(\sigma\) is connected; it is automatically satisfied when \(p = 1\).

-The following statement estimates the skeletons on which homotopies fail by truncated integrals.
+The following statement estimates the proportion of skeletons of a given scale on which homotopies fail by truncated integrals.

 \begin{proposition} For every compact Riemannian manifold \(\manifold{N}\) and every \(p \in \Nset \setminus \set{0}\), there exists a constant \(\eta > 0\) such that if \(\Omega \subseteq \Rset^m\) with \(m \ge p\) is open and bounded, if \(\varepsilon > \rho > 0\) and if \(u_0\) and \(u_1 \in \sobolev^{1, p}\brk{\Omega, \manifold{N}}\), then